 5. Birth/Adoption of a Child

-Sick leave may be used by the employee for the period following delivery and recovery associated with the birth of a child to the extent certified by the healthcare provider.
+If an employee gives birth, sick leave may be used by the employee for the period following delivery and recovery associated with the birth of a child to the extent certified by the healthcare provider.
+If an employee’s spouse gives birth, the employee may use sick leave only if the child is ill or to care for his or her spouse while the spouse is recovering from childbirth.
 Sick leave may be used for the adoption of a child under the age of three and is limited to the amount of sick leave that would be necessary to recover from childbirth.

 6. Educational Activities